Puerto Rico Packing List (23 Things People Forget to Bring)

-While many people pack their luggage exclusively with swimwear, sandals, and t-shirts when they’re visiting the island, the truth is you’ll need a little more than that on your checklist of what to pack for Puerto Rico.
+While many people exclusively pack swimwear, sandals, and t-shirts while prepping for the island, the truth is you’ll need a little more than that on your checklist of what to pack for Puerto Rico.

 Since I want to save you from that, I’ve summed up the essential items you should include in your packing list for Puerto Rico.